-Feeling apathetic and strung out on the job?
+Feeling apathetic and strung out on the job, or like you might want to quit?
 Employee burnout is a big issue in digital project management simply because of the type of work we do.
 In this post, I talk about personal experience with burnout, and explain how to deal with burnout at work as a PM.

 A Personal Story About Work Burnout